ainefernandez/F1Strategy/README.md

 The Window Model gives teams the **flexibility** to adapt during the race — whether it’s reacting to an on-track incident, responding to a rival’s strategy, or adjusting for changing weather.

-### 🥊 Direct Rival Model: Strategy Meets the Competition
+### 🥊 Direct Rival Model

-Up to now, the models we've seen are static — they calculate the *best* strategy assuming a fixed position after the first lap, without accounting for what’s happening on track.
+Up to now, the models I've described are static — they calculate the *best* strategy assuming a fixed position after the first lap, without accounting for what’s happening on track.
 But in a real race, things are constantly changing.

 That’s where the **Direct Rival Model** comes in.
 It’s my first approach to **dynamic strategy**, where timing decisions depend on the **gap to your closest rival**.